-The LINCS program is implemented in two parts: pilot phase 1 (FY 2010) and the continuation of the program production phase 2.
+The LINCS program is implemented in two parts: pilot phase 1 (FY 2010) and the continuation of the program in production phase 2.
 This part of the program consists primarily of LINCS Data and Signature Generation Centers.
 Phase 2 will also synergize with the efforts of the NIH Big Data to Knowledge (BD2K) program.

 LINCS Production Phase 2